vr-oj/PRIM-QtApp/README.md

 ## Setting MICROMANAGER_PATH

 `pycromanager` reads the `MICROMANAGER_PATH` environment variable at import time.
-If the variable is missing or invalid, `start_headless()` may return `None` with no clear error (pycromanager issue #338).
-PRIMAcquisition now loads the path stored in `prim_settings.json` and sets `MICROMANAGER_PATH` before any pycromanager modules are imported.
+If the variable is missing or invalid, the `Bridge` class will not be able to launch µManager automatically.
+PRIMAcquisition loads the path stored in `prim_settings.json` and sets `MICROMANAGER_PATH` before any pycromanager modules are imported.
 To override the path manually, export `MICROMANAGER_PATH` before starting the application or use **File → Set µManager Path…** from the menu.

 ## Packaging